Inflectra/spira-documentation/docs/Unit-Testing-Integration/integrating-with-Jasmine.md

 The [Spira Reporter for Jasmine](https://www.npmjs.com/package/jasmine-spiratest) will integrate JasmineJS with Spira.
 It will create a test run in Spira for each test spec executed in Jasmine.

 ## Setting up the integration
 Install the integration by running `npm i jasmine-spiratest` in the root directory of your tests.
 Inside each test spec file, import the SpiraReporter with `var SpiraReporter = require('jasmine-spiratest')` then put the line `jasmine.getEnv().addReporter(new SpiraReporter(spiraCredentials));` where spiraCredentials is an object of the format below.
-You can see a full sample test spec below.
+You can see a full sample test spec at the bottom of this page.

 ```
 {